-Why Functional Nutrition?
+Why Functional Nutrition ?

 Your body relies on innumerable metabolic reactions 24/7 to function, which use amino acids, vitamins and minerals that you consume through nutrition.
 Similar to a puzzle with a missing piece, sometimes your diet is missing a specific nutrient to complete these vital metabolic reactions!

 Functional Nutrition looks at how your metabolism and various organ systems are functioning in relationship to one another (hence the name).
 The body can be functioning optimally, insufficiently or can be in a nutritionally deficiency state.
-You can still experience symptoms in an insufficient state without being officially "deficient" in a nutrient; we can catch negative trends before they progress to a disease state!
+You can still experience symptoms in an insufficient state without being officially "deficient" in a nutrient.
+We can catch negative trends before they progress to a disease state!
 I also look for root causes of chronic symptoms that may be caused by dysfunction of metabolic pathways, which can include toxins, gut problems, nutrient deficiencies, stress, etc.

 Clinical nutrition is more than meal plans and weight loss!
-I spend 60-90 minutes in an initial consult to thoroughly evaluate a client’s biochemistry via laboratory results, health history, family history, current diet, symptoms and sometimes genetic profile, and then make recommendations for functional foods or nutraceuticals (therapeutic nutritional supplements) as needed to help support them.
+I spend 60-90 minutes in an initial consult to thoroughly evaluate a client’s biochemistry via laboratory results, health history, family history, current diet, symptoms and sometimes genetic profile.
+Then, make recommendations for functional foods or nutraceuticals (therapeutic nutritional supplements) as needed to help support them.
 Over time, clients experience a significant decrease (if not a complete reversal) of symptoms, often without any medications.
 My goal is always to get the client back to their optimal state of health with the fewest side effects possible.

 What is the difference between a clinical nutritionist and a doctor?

 There are some major differences.
 I do not diagnose, treat, or cure any diseases as I am not a physician; rather, I assess how external environmental factors (diet consumption, exercise, sleep, stress, etc.) impact how your body is functioning.
 I work alongside my clients' healthcare teams and refer to doctors when appropriate.
 I am specially trained in nutrition, biochemistry/metabolism and biochemical assessments such as saliva, hair, urine or blood laboratory assessments.
 The results of those assessments are looked at purely to assess potential nutrient issues.
 I do not prescribe medication; to receive a prescription medication, you must see your regular doctor.
 However, I do assess how certain medications can impact your nutrient levels as some medications use certain nutrients at a higher rate and this may need to be supported.
-This is not the case for all individuals and a proper nutritional assessment may determine if this is an issue or not.
+This is not the case for all individuals and a proper nutritional assessment may determine if this is an issue.

 Keep in mind, physicians are incredibly smart!
 They are very highly educated, but typically do not have advanced training in nutrition (read article).
 Although all docs are different and many are undergoing more nutritional training, more and more doctors are recognizing the importance of nutrition for their patients and are referring out to nutritionists to work alongside them.
 My clients report that the support of a clinical nutritionist has made a huge difference as part of their care team.
 At the end of the day, if your instinct says nutritional help may be beneficial, it may be!